Weight Gain During Pregnancy

-You may be horrified at the thought of gaining weight and worried about whether you can lose it after your baby is born.
+You may be worried about gaining weight and unsure about whether you can lose it after your baby is born.
 Remember this: It took nine months to put it on; it will take that long, or more, to take it off sensibly.
 Healthy eating habits, plenty of physical activity and breastfeeding will all help.

 Not all the weight you gain during pregnancy is the baby's weight; most of it is used by your body to nourish and support a healthy baby.
 The diagram below explains how and where your baby weight is distributed.